brendanfuller/NodeAndGit/README.md

 # NodeGit
-A portable way of installing Node and Git, with the latest NPM
+A portable way of installing Node and Git, with the latest NPM, designed for Electron projects